aws/aws-advanced-dotnet-data-provider-wrapper/AwsWrapperDataProvider.Dialect.MySqlConnector/README.md

 ## Dependencies

 This project depends on:
-- **MySqlConnector**: High-performance MySQL connector for .NET
+- **[MySqlConnector](https://www.nuget.org/packages/MySqlConnector/)**: High-performance MySQL connector for .NET

 ## Usage

-The dialect must be explicitly loaded before using MySqlConnector with the AWS Wrapper:
+The dialect must be explicitly loaded before using MySqlConnector with the AWS Advanced .NET Data Provider Wrapper:

 ```csharp
 using AwsWrapperDataProvider.MySqlConnector;